timescale/docs/api/percentile_agg.md

              0.999
 ```

-They are often used to create continuous aggregates, after which you can use
+The `percentile_agg` function is often used to create continuous aggregates, after which you can use
 multiple accessors
 for [retrospective analysis](https://github.com/timescale/timescale-analytics/blob/main/docs/two-step_aggregation.md#retrospective-analysis-over-downsampled-data).